fahrimuda12/wallet-ruby-on-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the steps necessary to get the application up and running from installation to production.

-Things you may want to cover:
+## Installation

+### Ruby version
-* Ruby version
+Specify the Ruby version required for the application.

-* System dependencies
+### System dependencies
+List all system dependencies needed to run the application.

-* Configuration
+### Configuration
+Provide configuration details and instructions.

-* Database creation
+### Database creation
+Steps to create the database.

-* Database initialization
+### Database initialization
+Instructions to initialize the database.

+## Running the Application

-* How to run the test suite
+### How to run the test suite
+Explain how to run the test suite.

+### Services
-* Services (job queues, cache servers, search engines, etc.)
+Detail any services used by the application (job queues, cache servers, search engines, etc.).

+## Deployment

-* Deployment instructions
+### Deployment instructions

-* ...
+Provide detailed deployment instructions.

+## Additional Information

+Include any other relevant information here.